R4chel/NYCResistor_LoveMessengers/README.md

+# Rachel's Fork
+I attended the workshop and want to keep playing with the code and messangers.

+I will describe modificaitons here once implemented.

+Planned changes:
+1. move password from plain text into a secrets file.
+This will happen before any other changes so I can share my work without sharing any passwords
+2. Add either a schedule or the ability to turn the messanges on and off

+# Upstream read me:
-# NYC Resistor Workshop: Build Your Own IoT Love Messengers!
+## NYC Resistor Workshop: Build Your Own IoT Love Messengers!
 **Saturday, Dec 21, 2024**
 <br>
 by Julia Daser and Pepi Ng